Online Tutor For English

 By Sue Gench

 In the last decade US corporate businesses have practiced a trend called outsourcing.
-Since 1990's American corporations have laid off American workers to cut labor cost in the United States, and then set up their factories and manufacturing plants abroad, especially in China and India due to highly trained cheap workforce and business friendly deregulated environment of these countries.
-Not hiring the workforce of their own country or cutting down their own country's work workforce in order to hire cheap labor from other countries is a practice originated by US corporate business and are expanding into other industrial nations around the world in the last decade.This trend is called outsourcing.
+Since 1990'../conversation-lessons/outsourcing-jobs-august2008.php#lo">laid off American workers to cut labor cost in the United States, and then set up their factories and manufacturing plants abroad, especially in China and India because of highly trained cheap workforce and business friendly deregulated environment of these countries.
+Not hiring the workforce of their own country or cutting down their own country'../conversation-lessons/outsourcing-jobs-august2008.php#ei">expanding into other industrial nations around the world in the last decade.This trend is called outsourcing.
 India and China are technologically advancing rapidly with their highly trained workforce in manufacturing of clothing, computer and digital communication products.
 Today, majority of US computer and digital products are made mostly in China or India.
-Apart from manufacturing industries US finance and banking industries hire Indians from India because English is the official language of this country and educated Indians speak fluent English.
-In addition to English fluency, Indians' hightech skills and exemplary work ethics induce American corporations to hire Indians as Computer Software Engineers and Online Customer Service Representatives.
+Apart from manufacturing industries, US finance and banking industries hire Indians because English is the official language of this country and educated Indians speak fluent English.
+In addition to English fluency, Indians'../conversation-lessons/outsourcing-jobs-august2008.php#examplary">exemplary work ethics induce American corporations to hire Indians as Computer Software Engineers and Online Customer Service Representatives.
 Below is a conversation on the topic of outsourcing.

 Helen : Hi, Mary.
 It's good to see you.
 How have you been?